alvinj/KotlinQuickReference/README.md

 ## Build notes

-I use the [Gitbook command line tool](https://toolchain.gitbook.com/) to build the book.
+I use the [Gitbook command line tool](https://toolchain.gitbook.com/) to build the book, including the e-books and website.

 A few notes about building different versions of the book:

-- I use the script *_StartServer.sh* to run the Gitbook server on my system so I can see the book in its HTML/web format while I’m working
+- I use the script *_StartServer.sh* in the *Chapters* directory to run the Gitbook server on my system so I can see the book in its HTML/web format while I’m working
-- The PDF is built with this command: `gitbook pdf ./ Kotlin-Quick-Reference.pdf` (there’s a script named *_CreatePdf.sh* for that)
+- There are also scripts to build the PDF (*_CreatePdf.sh*) and MOBI (*_CreateMobi.sh*) versions of the book
-- The PDF uses the file named cover.jpg as the book cover
+- Per Gitbook standards, the PDF uses the file named *cover.jpg* as the book cover
     - Preferred size: 1800x2360
     - 200x262 for cover_small.jpg
     - see: https://toolchain.gitbook.com/ebook.html
 - `ebook-convert` is required to generate all ebooks (pdf, mobi, epub)
 - You need to run `gitbook install` in the MD files directory to install the “localized-footer” plugin (or remove or comment-out the *book.json* file on your system); I use that plugin to put a footer on the [kotlin-quick-reference.com](http://kotlin-quick-reference.com) website

-Per [the Gitbook website](https://toolchain.gitbook.com/ebook.html), here are the commands for building different ebook versions:
+As a little more information about building the book, per [the Gitbook website](https://toolchain.gitbook.com/ebook.html), here are the commands for building different ebook versions:

 ````
 // Generate a PDF file